Sorted alphabetically. Select a letter for more.

 The Department of Education & Training allows each school to have five ‘student-free’ days.
 Parents are notified when these days are scheduled.
 The first day of Terms 1, 2 and 3 are usually allocated for whole-school planning and for the implementation of teacher development programs.
 The first day is always the first day of Term One each year – teachers return to school the day before school opens for students.
 The other days are usually held on the first day of Term Two and Term Three and the last two days of Term Four.

 To encourage students to be aware of the risk to skin safety from long-term exposure to the sun, the school has a ‘No Hat – Play In The Shade’ policy.
-The Uniform Shop sells the school hat.
+Hats are available for sale from the office.
 This means that if a student does not wear a hat on the playground during recess and lunchtimes, they are directed to sit on the seats in the shade.
 Parents are encouraged to apply sunscreen to their children before they come to school.
 Children should always bring additional sunscreen and a hat for special activities being held outdoors.

 Transferring to another School